Can I carry a gun while wearing a mask in Utah?

 To obtain your concealed carry permit you must meet all of the following:

-- Be at least 18 Years of age (18-20 year olds receive the provisional permit)
+- Be at least 18 Years of age (18-20 year olds will receive the provisional permit)

 - Demonstrate pistol familiarity